openforcefield/openff-bespokefit/docs/userguide/03_bespoke-executor.md

 ```

 These functions respectively correspond to a HTTP POST and GET request, and they
-return the appropriate [POST] and [GET] response types.
-Using the context with
+return the appropriate [POST] and [GET] response types. `wait_until_complete()`
+returns the result of a task even if the task has already finished when the
-multiple workflows is simple:
+function is executed, so using the context manager with multiple workflows is
+simple.
+Given an iterator of workflow schemas named `workflows`:

 ```python
 //  from openff.bespokefit.executor import BespokeExecutor